 Italy for the Gourmet Connoisseur – Top Ten Reasons

 No other destination in Europe, or should we say across the world, comes closer to being heaven than Italy when it comes to culinary delights.
 A vacation to Italy becomes experiential.
-It takes on many more layers as you traverse across the country, relishing its various treasures.
-And it will invariably become a food and wine tour.
-Discover where to taste the delights of authentic Italian cuisine, read more from this blog post about Italy!
+After all, it takes on many more layers as you traverse across the country, relishing its various treasures.
+It will, therefore, invariably become a food and wine tour.
+So, want to discover where to taste the delights of authentic Italian cuisine?
+Read more from this blog post about Italy!

 Parma is a charming quaint town located in Northern Italy.
-It is most famous for its unique cheese named after the town – Parmigiano-Reggiano – more popularly known as Parmesan Cheese.
+Most importantly, it is famous for its unique cheese named after the town – Parmigiano-Reggiano – more popularly known as Parmesan Cheese.
 This is the very same cheese you sprinkle liberally to elevate the tastes of pastas, risottos and salads.
-Visit the cheese factory to learn how the cheese is processed and attend a tasting session to relish its flavors.
+Visit the cheese factory to learn how the cheese is processed and also, attend a tasting session to relish its flavors.

 Vinegar Tasting, did we say?
 We assure you, this is a must-do, not just on a culinary tour to Italy but on any vacation that goes to Italy.
 Traditional Balsamic vinegar is velvety, glossy and a rich dark brown with a viscous consistency.
-It is made with locally harvested grapes only in the regions of Reggio, Emilia and Modena.
-It is quite a delicacy and experts mature over decades to make it a true vintage.
+Because it is made with locally harvested grapes only in the regions of Reggio, Emilia and Modena, it is quite a delicacy.
+Experts mature over decades to make it a true vintage.
 And believe us, this divine vinegar will delight your taste buds!

 Trivia: Modena also is famous for another landmark on the Italian Tourist Circuit – the Ferrari Museum.
 Make sure you donot miss the exciting a story of Ferrari that has made automotive history on streets and circuits the world over!